Lamentations Chapter 1

 Lamentations 1:14 “The yoke of my transgressions is bound by his hand: they are wreathed, [and] come up upon my neck: he hath made my strength to fall, the Lord hath delivered me into [their] hands, [from whom] I am not able to rise up.”

 “Yoke of my transgressions … by His hand”: Once the farmer had put the yoke on the animal’s neck, he would control it with the reins in his hands.
 So God, who has brought Jerusalem under yoke-bondage to Babylon, still controlled His people.

-Sin is like a yoke that weighs the person who is sinning down.
+Sin is like a yoke that weights down the person who is sinning.
 Sin is a burden.
 It is almost too heavy to bear.
 I love the Scripture that says:

 Sin seems to be like a heavy weight worn on the shoulders like a yoke.
 Nebuchadnezzar for them, or Satan for us, would be terrible hands to fall into.

 Lamentations 1:15 “The Lord hath trodden under foot all my mighty [men] in the midst of me: he hath called an assembly against me to crush my young men: the Lord hath trodden the virgin, the daughter of Judah, [as] in a winepress.”

 “He hath called an assembly against me”: Not the usual assembly for a solemn feast; rather the army of Babylon for destruction.

 For “Virgin” as a metaphor of national identity (see the note on Jeremiah 18:13).

 “In a winepress”: Speaks of forcing blood to burst forth like juice from crushed grapes.
 The “winepress” at times symbolizes thorough judgment (Isa.
 63:3; Rev. 14:18-20; 19:15).